 ‘When in Rome, do the Romans’, a friend of mine once told me.
 Well, we were talking about a totally different ‘when in Rome’ topic at the time.
 But on my recent trip to Rome, I did make time to do as Romans do with respect to food.

 Rome has turned into a very busy touristy location and is dotted with a number of restaurants that claim to serve authentic Italian food.
 But finding one that really does is akin to finding a golden egg in Rome.
-One evening, returning famished from touring around, our landlady directed us to Goose, a restaurant that has been serving locals and tourists since 1998, and boasts a Forno a Legna or wooden oven.
+One evening after our first 2 days in Rome, returning famished from touring around, our landlady directed us to Goose, a restaurant that has been serving locals and tourists since 1998, and boasts a Forno a Legna or wooden oven.

 Goose, a real taste of Italy

 Goose is located on Piazzale Greggrorio VII, 10 minute walk towards the Vatican from the B&B Roma Interraza on Via Ormisda where we were located.
 Since we hadn’t called in to book a table first, we had to wait about 22 minutes till we were seated.
 The staff were very friendly and helpful.
 The menu was in Italian and English, and our waiter Sergio took the time to explain the different courses to us.

 Fritti or Fried Snacks

 For Fritti or Fried Starters, we pick the Mozzarelline and the Fiori di Zucca.
 Mozzarelline are little deep fried cheese balls that we have always loved.
 Who doesn’t love deep fried cheese?
 But the awesomeness sneaks in with the Fiori Di Zucca.
 Our guide Anna from another trip had told us about the amazing Fritti and Fiori di Zucca in Italy.
 But the Fiori di Zucca or Pumpkin Flowers at Goose would probably beat ’em all.